-- Shut down and lock out all power to ATevo. - Open door, remove safety shield, and check with a voltmeter. - The 9V DC Power Supply Board (P/S-A2) is plugged onto the bottom-center of the Power Board (A2). - Gently pull the DC Power Supply Board off of the Power Board. - Align the two (2) header sockets (on bottom of the replacement DC Power Supply Board) with the J101 and J102 header pin strips on the existing Power Board. - Gently press the new DC Power Supply Board (P/S-A2) onto Power Board until it mates. - Replace safety shield, close front panel door, and restart ATevo.
+- Shut down and lock out all power to ATevo. - Open door, remove safety shield, and check with a voltmeter. - The 9V DC Power Supply Board (P/S-A2) is plugged onto the bottom-center of Power Board (A2), directly below the L2-2 lug. - Gently pull the DC Power Supply Board off the Power Board. - Align the two (2) header sockets (on bottom of the replacement DC Power Supply Board) with the J101 and J102 header pin strips on the existing Power Board. - Gently press the new DC Power Supply Board (P/S-A2) onto the Power Board (A2) until it mates. - Replace safety shield, and close front panel door. - Restart ATevo.